 At the time this article is written, moving companies are considered essential and are still open.
 If you have already scheduled your move and your moving truck company, and they haven’t reached out to you about anything, then it’s safe to assume that the moving company is still planning to provide you their services.
 We suggest you still call to confirm and ask if there are any special precautionary actions that they are taking or suggest that you take.
 If you have a scheduled move with MiniMoves, you are in good hands and we are fully operating.

 If you have not yet scheduled your move, it is hard to say what the future holds.
-But, our best advice is to research moving companies as planned and when calling for quotes, ask what special actions they are taking to keep their employees and clients healthy and safe.
+But, our best advice is to research moving companies as planned and when calling for quotes, ask what special actions they are taking to keep their employees, furniture movers, helpers, and clients healthy and safe.

 Along this same line, self-move moving truck companies are also considered essential businesses and are open and available for you to rent your own truck.

 Storage units are also considered essential businesses and therefore are open and in operations.
 Many storage units are offering contactless operations, reduced hours of operations, and limited hours of accessibility.
 As with all essential businesses today, they should be adhering to proper hygiene practices, which includes sanitization of common areas and materials like carts and pads, and requiring space between customers and employees of at least six feet.